rhyolight/numenta-web/packages/numenta.com/pages/blog/2017/11/27/brain-science-podcast.md

 > powerful than people thought.
 It allows even a small section of the
 > cortex to model complete objects and know the entire structure of
 > objects."

-Download or stream the episode “[Jeff Hawkins Explores a New Theory of Cortical Function](http://brainsciencepodcast.com/bsp/2017/139-hawkins)” to tune in to their conversation.